davideaguglia/ESMFold/README.md

 ```
 pip install transformers accelerate
 ```
 Predicting the protein structure for a given sequence is then straightforward.
-First you need to instantiate the model, eventually transferring the model to GPU
+First you need to instantiate the model, eventually transferring it to GPU

 ```python
 from transformers import AutoTokenizer, EsmForProteinFolding